Eminent Note Type V2

 How To Use

-Once you’ve used the download link at the top of this page, it should have imported a deck (with 1 card) into Anki.
+1. Click the download link and open the .apkg file.
+It should have imported a deck (with 1 card) into Anki.
 You can immediately delete this deck if you want, but sharing decks is currently the only way to share note types.
-Now you should have a note type called EminentV2.
+Now you should have a note type called EminentV2.4.

 Proper Noun Cards